Projects are like building blocks for a company’s success. To help them run smoothly and efficiently, companies rely on

 Using a project estimation technique that allows for risk mitigation through contingency plans.

 Integrating risk analysis with EPM processes can give the management team more control when deciding how much risk to accept when weighing against the returns of the project.Read: 7 common project risks and how to prevent them

 Project estimating is a key component of project management, which includes estimating project costs, resources, or duration.
 EPM sets the standards for structured estimating for project managers.
 For example, the EPMO would define the standard lifecycle for project delivery and provide examples of previous projects for project managers to reference.

 Periodic project reviews look at the progress of current projects as well as potential risks.
 The EPMO might conduct four types of reviews: project commitment, startup, progress, and close-out.
 The purpose of these reviews is to check on project standards, status, and issues, and whether updates are needed for the risk mitigation plan.

-One approach to doing project reviews is to assign colors indicating the level of importance (red/yellow/green) to different aspects of the project, such as delivery, client, team, and budget.
+One approach to doing project reviews is to assign colors indicating the level of importance (red/yellow/green) to different aspects of the project, such as delivery, client management, team, and budget.
 That way, the most urgent issues can be brought up and addressed at management meetings.Read: How to write an effective project status report

 Project management can be a stressful job without adequate training and resources.
 EPMOs invest in PMOs by providing training to help project managers develop the technical and management skills required for the job.
 Training can be provided by in-house or externally sourced project management experts.